 A word About

 Formerly a Quantity Surveyor, Staffordshire-born Nick left the building world behind in 2002, and has enjoyed a rich and varied career ever since.
 His work has taken him to 42 different countries across 5 continents.
-He recently made his debut at the Royal Opera House, where he played Leibboyar in Boris Gudonov, and was both principal tenor and Company Manager for Heritage Opera until the start of 2019.
+He recently made his debut at the Royal Opera House and the BBC Proms, where he played Leibboyar in Boris Gudonov, and was both principal tenor and Company Manager for Heritage Opera until the start of 2019.

 On 5th January 2019, Nicholas suffered a brain aneurysm from which he is still recovering.
-The whole company wish our dearest friend and colleague a full recovery.
+He has now moved out of hospital into home-based care in Cheshire as he continues to recover.
+We at Heritage Opera wish our dearest friend and colleague a full recovery.